-We estimate that the net proceeds from our issuance and sale of shares of our common stock in this offering will be approximately \$ million, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of million, assuming an initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 If the underwriters exercise in full their option to purchase additional shares, we estimate that the net proceeds from this offering will be approximately \$ million.

-A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease our net proceeds from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions.
-An increase or decrease of shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase or decrease our net proceeds from this offering by approximately \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.
+A \$1.00 increase or decrease in the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, would increase or decrease our net proceeds from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and shares offered by us, as set forth this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions.

-As of September 30, 2015, we had cash, cash equivalents and investments of \$7.8 million.
-We currently estimate that we will use the net proceeds from this offering, together with our cash, cash equivalents and investments, as follows:
+As of December 31, 2015, we had cash and cash equivalents of \$3.8 million.
+Subsequent to December 31, 2015, we received gross proceeds of \$13.2 million from our sale of Series E-1 preferred stock in January 2016.
+We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$ million to fund our ongoing Phase 1 clinical trial of ALRN-6924 and at least one Phase 2 clinical trial of ALRN-6924; - · approximately \$ million to fund additional research and clinical development activity related to ALRN-6924; and - the remainder for working capital and other general corporate purposes, which may include funding for additional research, hiring additional personnel, capital expenditures and the costs of operating as a public company.
+- approximately \$ million to fund our ongoing Phase 1 clinical trial of ALRN-6924 and at least one Phase 2 clinical trial of ALRN-6924; - approximately \$ million to fund additional research and clinical development activity related to ALRN-6924; and - the remainder for working capital and other general corporate purposes, which may include funding for additional research, hiring additional personnel, capital expenditures and the costs of operating as a public company.

-This expected use of the net proceeds from this offering and our existing cash, cash equivalents and investments represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
+This expected use of the net proceeds from this offering and our existing cash and cash equivalents represents our intentions based upon our current plans and business conditions, which could change in the future as our plans and business conditions evolve.
 The amounts and timing of our actual expenditures may vary significantly depending on numerous factors, including the progress of our development and commercialization efforts, the status of and results from clinical trials, any collaborations that we may enter into with third parties for our product candidates and any unforeseen cash needs.
 As a result, our management will retain broad discretion over the allocation of the net proceeds from this offering.

-Based on our current plans, we believe that our existing cash, cash equivalents and investments, together with the net proceeds from this offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements at least through .
+Based on our current plans, we believe that our existing cash and cash equivalents, together with the net proceeds from this offering, will be sufficient to enable us to fund our operating expenses and capital expenditure requirements at least through .
 We have based this estimate on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
-We do not expect that the net proceeds from this offering and our existing cash, cash equivalents and investments will be sufficient to enable us to fund the completion of development of any of our product candidates.
+We do not expect that the net proceeds from this offering and our existing cash and cash equivalents will be sufficient to enable us to fund the completion of development of any of our product candidates.